 All children cry.
 But when your child is crying excessively, and you don’t know the reason why, it can be very stressful and upsetting.
-Children cry for a reason, but they can’t tell you the reason they are upset, especially when they are newborn.
+Children cry for a reason, but they can’t tell you the reason especially, newborn.
 Crying is the only way they are able to communicate a problem or a need.

+Why do babies cry?
 There can be multiple causes for your child to be crying so much.
-It is usually common in children younger than 1-year-old, especially as they have no other way of telling you that something is wrong.
+It is usually common in children younger than 1-year-old.
+As they have no other way of telling you that something is wrong.
 Here are some of the reasons your baby may be crying excessively:

-- The baby is hungry – The most common cause of an excessively crying baby is hunger.
+The baby is hungry – The most common cause of an excessively crying baby is hunger.
 You should always make sure that you are feeding your baby a healthy amount.
-Sometimes babies may not be getting enough milk, and fail to gain weight correctly.
+Because, sometimes babies may not be getting enough milk, and fail to gain weight correctly.
 If you’re concerned about your babies weight gain, always consult your GP or paediatrician.

-- The baby is too hot or cold – Babies will often cry if they are not at a comfortable temperature, or if they are wearing comfortable clothes.
-This can be easily solved by ensuring the room is at a comfortable temperature, or that the baby is wearing enough comfortable clothes.
+The baby is too hot or cold – Babies will often cry if they are not at a comfortable temperature, or if they are not wearing comfortable clothes.
+This problem can be easily solved by ensuring that the room is at a comfortable temperature, or that the baby is wearing comfortable clothes.

-- Wet or dirty nappy – it may be obvious, but a wet or dirty nappy can cause babies a lot of discomfort, causing them to cry a lot of the time.
-Make sure your baby always has a clean nappy, and don’t leave a dirty nappy on the baby for a long period of time.
+Wet or dirty nappy – It may be obvious, but a wet or dirty nappy can cause babies a lot of discomfort.
+Making them cry a lot.
+Make sure your baby always has a clean nappy.
+Don’t leave a dirty nappy on the baby for a long period of time.